Askey--Wilson polynomials, quadratic harnesses and martingales: Concluding observations

 \subsection{Bridge property}

-The following proposition lists some combinations of parameters that create a ``quadratic harness bridge" either between two-point masses, or degenerated laws. \begin{proposition} Let $(Z_t)_{t\in I}$ be the Markov process from Theorem \ref{T3}.
-Assume that $AB\ne 0$ so that \eqref{Imax} defines a finite interval $I=[S_0,S_1]$, and extend $Z_t$ to the end-points of $I$ by $L_2$-continuity. \begin{itemize} \item[(i)] If $AB>0$ then $Z_{S_2}=(1/A+1/B)/\sqrt{1-q}$ is deterministic; similarly, if $CD\geq 0$ then $Z_{S_1}=(C+D)/\sqrt{1-q}$ . \item[(ii)] If $q\leq 0$ and $CD<0$ then $Z_{S_1}$ takes only two-values.
-Similarly, if $q\leq 0$ and $AB<0$ then $Z_{S_2}$ is a two-valued random variable. \item [(iii)] If $CD<0$ and $q>0$ then $Z_{0}$ is purely discrete with the following law:
+The following proposition lists combinations of parameters that create a ``quadratic harness bridge'' between either two-point masses, or degenerated laws. \begin{proposition} Let $(Z_t)_{t\in I}$ be the Markov process from Theorem \ref{T3}.
+Assume that $AB\ne0$ so that (\ref{Imax}) defines a bounded interval $I=(S_1,S_2)$ and extend $Z_t$ to the end-points of $I$ by $L_2$-continuity. \begin{longlist} \item If $AB>0$, then $Z_{S_2}=(1/A+1/B)/\sqrt{1-q}$ is deterministic; similarly, if $CD\geq0$, then $Z_{S_1}=(C+D)/\sqrt{1-q}$. \item If $q\leq0$ and $CD<0$, then $Z_{S_1}$ takes only two-values.
+Similarly, if $q\leq0$ and $AB<0$, then $Z_{S_2}$ is a two-valued random variable. \item If $CD<0$ and $q>0$, then $Z_{0}$ is purely discrete with the following law:

-\end{itemize} \end{proposition} \begin{proof} We can derive the first two statements from moments, which are easier to compute for $(Y_t)$ instead of $(Z_t)$.
-In the first case, $\V(Y_t)=0$ at the endpoints, see \eqref{ordvar}; in the second case $E( \bar w_2^2(Y_t))=0$ at the end-points.
-Alternatively, one can compute the limit of the Askey-Wilson law as in the proof of part (iii).
+\end{longlist} \end{proposition} \begin{pf} We can derive the first two statements from moments which are easier to compute for $(Y_t)$ instead of $(Z_t)$.
+In the first case, $\operatorname{Var}(Y_t)=0$ at the endpoints [see (\ref{ordvar})]; in the second case $E( \bar w_2^2(Y_t))=0$ at the end-points.
+Alternatively, one can compute the limit of the Askey--Wilson law as in the proof of part (iii).